Nimble85/Dnipro_DevOps_int_2020/tsk-final-aws-tform-ansible-docker-jenkins/readme.md

 ### Terraform
-- Dev Prod enveronments.
+- Dev Prod environment.
 - State  on remote backend (S3 bucket and DynameDB table)
-- Create S3-Read AIM Role and attach it to created instances.
+- Creating S3-Read AIM Role and attach it to created instances.
-- Use provisioner local-exec (may be used for provisioning instances by local run ansible playbooks).
+- Using provisioner local-exec (may be used for provisioning instances by local run ansible playbooks).
-- Use modules - split all infra into 4 modules:
+- Using modules - all infra split into 4 modules:
    - db (for creating ec2 instances test, dev, prod)
    - s3 (IAM S3 role for DEV enveronment)
    - s3_prod  (IAM S3 role for PROD enveronment)
    - vpc (vpc, subnets and etc.)

 ### Ansible
+- Using Ansible Roles
 - Provisioning instance and  Docker&Jenkins (install Docker and dependency)
-- Configure Slave nodes for Jenkins
+- Configuring Slave nodes for Jenkins
-- Create webhook on GitHub for Jenkins instance
+- Creating webhook on GitHub for Jenkins instance
-- Restore from S3 bucket preconfigred Jenkins
+- Restoring from S3 bucket preconfigred Jenkins
-- Create Jenkins docker container and run jenkins as service on host.
+- Creating Jenkins docker container and run jenkins as service on host.

 ### Docker
-- Run Container  with Jenkins inside
+- Runing Container  with Jenkins inside

 ### Jenkins
 - the pipeline triggered automatically after commit to repo;